maltanar/QuickDraw-torchlogix/README.md

 # QuickDraw-brevitas

 Train Quick, Draw! classifiers with PyTorch and run quantization-aware training (QAT) with Brevitas.
-The repo is installable as a standard Python project in a virtual environment, or inside Docker.
+The repo is installable as a standard Python project in a virtual environment.

 ## Quick Start (venv)